CS-Personal-Data-Acquisition-Prototype/Pi_Transmit/README.md

 ## Configuration

 The `config.ini` file contains essential settings for the application.
-Place this file in the `src` directory with the following sections:
+Place this file in the `root` directory with the following sections:

 ```ini
 [server]